The Motion Initiative (TMI)"The irony of a chain leading to freedom, adventure, and HOPE."

 As we reflect, many of us might agree that a sense of adventure, freedom, and hope came with that bicycle.
-For many under-resourced urban youth, a decent bicycle and a healthy sense of adventure, freedom, and hope are difficult to find.
+For many of our kids, a decent bicycle and a healthy sense of adventure, freedom, and hope are difficult to find.
 The Motion Initiative is our bicycle ministry working to facilitate adventure, freedom, and hope, through the gateway of cycling, to those that need it most.
 In this process we aim to facilitate personal achievement, responsibility, and L.I.F.E.-GIVING alternatives to the pitfalls of growing up in a challenging context through the introduction of Jesus Christ and His Kingdom by practical means.

 The following are our core gateway activities, but they are not what we truly are about.
 They are connecting points used to help us reach our primary objective of reaching urban youth by introducing them to a deeper connection to Jesus Christ: